Connie Sue 🌿

 Nikki

 Nikki is my adult daughter.
 She was 2 years old when I became a single-parent.
-We kinda figured life out together.
+From that point on, we kinda figured life out together.

-When I hit the road in 2015, Nikki traveled with me for several months before leaving the nest in early 2016.
+When I hit the road in 2015, Nikki traveled with me for several months before she left the nest in early 2016.

 She moved from northwest Illinois to southeast Florida where she lives today, with Misael.